SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/basic_workflow.md

   Use to track questions for decisionmaker meetings.
 -->

-This pages walks you through the interview-building workflow we have developed for building interviews with students.
+This page walks you through the interview-building workflow we have developed for building interviews with students.
 It includes some brief onboarding exercises that will help you if this is your first time building a Docassemble interview.

 :::tip
-If you are new to building Docassemble interviews and you have not gone through the [orientation steps](interview_builder_orientation), it's a good idea to take an hour or so to do them before you continue with this page.
+If you are new to building Docassemble interviews and you have not gone through the [beginner's guide](./beginners_guide.md), it's a good idea to take an hour or so to do them before you continue with this page.
 :::

 ### 2. Prepare the Court Form for the Weaver